Lucy of Bolingbroke: Ancestry

 A charter of Crowland Abbey, now thought to be spurious, described Thorold of Bucknall, perhaps the same as her probable father Thorold of Lincoln, as a brother of Godgifu (better known as Lady Godiva), wife of Leofric, Earl of Mercia.
 The same charter contradicted itself on the matter, proceeding to style Godgifu's son (by Leofric), Ælfgar, as Thorold's cognatus (cousin).
 Another later source, from Coventry Abbey, made Lucy the sister of Earls Edwin and Morcar, Ælfgār's sons, while two other unreliable sources, the Chronicle of Abbot Ingmund of Crowland and the Peterborough Chronicle also make Lucy the daughter of Earl Ælfgar.
 Keats-Rohan's explanation for these accounts is that they were ill-informed and were confusing Lucy with her ancestor, William Malet's mother, who was in some manner related to the family of Godgifu.

 Although there is much confusion about Lucy's ancestry in earlier writings, recent historians tend to believe that she was the daughter of Thorold, sheriff of Lincoln, by a daughter of William Malet (died 1071).
-She inherited a huge group of estates centred on Spalding in Lincolnshire, probably inherited from both the Lincoln and the Malet family.
-This group of estates have come to be called the "Honour of Bolingbroke". with an administrative centre at Bolingbroke, Lincolnshire.
+She inherited a huge group of estates centred on Spalding in Lincolnshire, probably inherited from both the Lincoln and the Malet families.
+This group of estates have come to be called the "Honour of Bolingbroke".

 Marriages

-The heiress Lucy was married to three different husbands, all of whom died in her lifetime.
+The heiress Lucy had three husbands, all of whom died during her lifetime.
 The first of these was to Ivo Taillebois, a marriage which took place "around 1088".
 Ivo took over her lands as husband, and seems in addition to have been granted estates and extensive authority in Westmorland and Cumberland.
 Ivo died in 1094.

 Ivo Taillebois (probably brother of Ralph Taillebois, a sheriff of Bedfordshire who was dead by 1086), was a prominent administrator throughout the reign of William I and well into that of William II.
 He appears to have been twice married since he was ancestor of the English family surnamed 'of Lancaster' or Taillebois who descended from the thegn Eldred, alive in 1086.
 In 1093 he can be seen to have had a daughter Beatrice, then married to Ribald of Richmond who was the illegitimate son of Odo, Count of Penthièvre.
 She was dead in 1121, when Ivo's widow Lucy was married to her third husband.
 Lucy and Beatrice, probably widow of Eldred before marriage to Ribald, were contemporaries, so Lucy must have been Ivo's second wife.
 She was the daughter of Ivo's predecessor as sheriff of Lincoln, Turold, who was probably a Norman.
-Her mother undoubtedly had English ancestry since she was the daughter of William Malet, a sheriff of York who seems to have had English maternal antecedents.* Source:
+Her mother undoubtedly had English ancestry since she was the daughter of William Malet, a sheriff of York who seems to have had English maternal antecedents.